Naturally Healthy opportunities

-Dartmoor Training Co takes out informal running groups across the Dartmoor area and is aimed at people with mental health issues from depression to Post Traumatic Stress Disorders, and/or physical barriers that may prevent them from participating in exercise related activities.
+Dartmoor Training Co takes out informal running groups across the Dartmoor area and is aimed at people with mental health issues from depression to Post Traumatic Stress Disorders.
+The running group also accommodates physical barriers that may prevent people from participating in exercise related activities.
 To cover costs a very small charge is made.
 See the website for more information.

 Couch to 5km is a running plan for total beginners.
 For advice, the plan and inspirational case studies from people who have gone from the couch to completing a 5km run see the website.

 Parkruns – Every Saturday at 9am